xDSN-Labs/XDSN-Core/docs/04-technical-architecture.md

 - **Node Registration**

-  - Nodes stake XDSN tokens on Polygon to register identity and declare tier.
+  - Nodes stake XDSN tokens on Ethereum to register identity and declare tier.
   - A minimum stake is required to join the network and become eligible for node rewards; this stake remains locked during operation.
   - Registration smart contract issues a unique node certificate.